ryansalerno/acf-takeout/README.md

 Appending  `?defaults` to the URL will automatically trigger a download of just those default modules (as well as the default settings/names).

-This is a handy shortcut, but is of special interest for trying to bake a few ACF customizations into [zen-init](https://github.com/zenman/zen-shell-utils#zen-init).
+This is a handy shortcut, but is of special interest for trying to bake a few ACF customizations into a project init script.

-These are defined as a simple array of folder names in a [defaults.json](https://github.com/zenman/acf-takeout-modules/blob/master/defaults.json) file at the root of the folders themselves.
+These are defined as a simple array of folder names in a [defaults.json](https://github.com/ryansalerno/acf-takeout-modules/blob/master/defaults.json) file at the root of the folders themselves.

 ## TODO